elypia/elypiai/README.md

     /**
     * RxJava is pretty flexible; you can call #subscribe
-    * with callbacks to handle the result asyncronously,
+    * with callbacks to handle the result asynchronously,
     * all the parameters are optional, or call #blockingGet
-    * to handle it syncronously.
+    * to handle it synchronously.
     */
     public static void simpleExample() {
         osu.getPlayer("SethX3").subscribe(